rflkowalski/fem-newbie-order-summary-component/README.md

 ## Overview

--   User should be albe to see hover states for interactive elements
+-   User should be able to see hover states for interactive elements

 ## My process